FreeCAD/FreeCAD-documentation/wiki/Plot_MultiAxes_tutorial.md

 |Files=
 }}

 Please complete the [basic tutorial](Plot_Basic_tutorial.md) before starting with this tutorial.
 In this tutorial we will learn how to create and edit a multiaxes plot.
-You can learn more about the [Plot module here](Plot_Module.md).
+You can learn more about the [Plot Workbench here](Plot_Workbench.md).

  <img alt="" src=images/Plot_MultiAxes_Example.png  style="width:600px;">
 *Multiaxes plot example*